BenjiCCB/challenge-10/README.md

 This is an app designed to take in inputs from a user specifying information about a team of employees and use this information to dynamically generate an HTML page displaying them.
 View more info below, as well as a screenshot and demo video of the app in action.

-Video overview (if diplay issues, try Google login or downloading file): [link here](https://drive.google.com/file/d/1aafC0zu95bp5mlnKHAIptUKuWFew65wv/view)
+Video overview (if display issues, try logging into Google or downloading file): [link here](https://drive.google.com/file/d/1dy46l3yjWG3PEH4UmyYuJ5a-jMYEgm4O/view)

 ![console](./assets/screenshots/output.png)